Dr. Mark Humphrys

 Each zone can generate completely different outputs.

-Network can start with random values and learn to get rid of these.
+Network starts with random values and learns to get rid of these.

-But of course that means it can learn to get rid of good values over time as well.
-It can't tell the difference.
+But that means it can learn to get rid of good values over time.

 Learning = Forgetting!